OpenMDAO/OpenMDAO-Framework/docs/tutorials/implicit/index.rst

         >>> print top.comp.x, top.comp.y, top.comp.z
         1.0 -2.3333... -2.1666...

-Finally, since one of the advantageous to this implementation of implicit components is in the derivative calculation, lets specify the analytic derivatives for this simple set of equations using the `apply_deriv` and `apply_derivT` methods.
+Finally, since one of the advantages to this implementation of implicit components is in the derivative calculation, let's specify the analytic derivatives for this simple set of equations using the ``apply_deriv`` and ``apply_derivT`` methods.
 To do this, we need to provide all permutations of the derivatives: namely, the derivatives of the residuals with respect to both the states and the explicit inputs, and the derivatives of the explicit output with respect to both the states and the explicit inputs.
-Here, we specify these as separate Jacobians in the `linearize` method, but this was purely to make the matrix-vector multiplication in `apply_deriv` and `apply_derivT` clean and simple.
+Here, we specify these as separate Jacobians in the ``linearize`` method, but this was purely to make the matrix-vector multiplication in ``apply_deriv`` and ``apply_derivT`` clean and simple.

 .. testcode:: implicit